Ika Journey to Self-Definition

 The Role of Language in Ika Identity

-The Ika language, though influenced by neighboring tongues, is unique in its own right, representing an essential element of their identity.
+Despite the many influences, it has remained unique in its own right, representing an essential element of their identity.
 It is the medium through which people express their worldview, values, and communal solidarity.
 The language serves not only as a means of communication but also as a key component of their cultural heritage, marking them as a distinct group capable of self-definition.

 The Colonial Catalyst: Formation of Ika Identity